 Instead, such canonizations fall under the Temporal Authority of the Church (not under the authority of the Magisterium itself, which applies only to teachings from the Deposit of Faith).
 The Temporal Authority of the Church is never infallible and it does not teach, but it can make practical rules and judgments.
 In the case of Saints, it judges that a person lived a holy life, most probably died in a state of grace, and therefore most probably dwells in Heaven.
 As to whether or not any of the Saints ever had to pass through Purgatory, however briefly, the canonization of a Saint does not determine the answer to that question.

 A Saint’s sanctity might not be at its height at the hour, or even in the year, of his death.
 The holiest portion of some Saints’ lives was not their youth.
 Saint Augustine misspent his youth and his early adult years.
-Similarly, some Saints might decline in holiness in the latter years of their life.
+Similarly, some Saints might decline in holiness in the latter years of their life (as wise king Solomon did).
 A missionary who suffers much in his work may reach a degree of holiness which he cannot maintain to the same degree later in life, due to changes in his circumstances and his retirement from active life.
 Some Saints find it easier to be holier in active service to those in need, and others in contemplative service before God.
 A Saint who was holy during one part of his life, might be less holy in his last days, if he is forced to change from an active life to an inactive one, or vice versa.
 Therefore, some Saints may spend some brief time in Purgatory, in order to reacquire, as it were, their past holiness.

 Answers to Questions